-- 10.1.1 If insects or disease have been identified, harvest plans and operations shall be prioritized in these stands.
+- 10.1.1 Harvest plans and operations shall be prioritized in stands with insect and disease issues.
 Variance from the SHS to address insect or disease issues may be acceptable if approved by Alberta.
 Infected and infested stands shall be ranked based on the type and intensity of insect and disease present, or the presence of dead trees.
-Stands or trees shall be ranked for treatment where the disease or insect infestation poses an immediate threat to the forest as follows: - Rank 1: Stands or trees with the presence of mountain pine beetles or spruce beetles. - Rank 2: Stands with a significant number of dead or dying trees resulting from fire, insects or disease, and windthrow. - Rank 3: Stands infected with mistletoe, spruce budworm, forest tent caterpillar, root disease (Tomentosis, Armillaria) or jack pine budworm. - Rank 4: Stands infected with needle cast, Western gall rust, root collar weevils, Atropellis or other miscellaneous forest health agents.
+Stands or trees shall be ranked for treatment or harvest as follows: - Rank 1: Stands or trees with the presence of mountain pine beetles or spruce beetles. - Rank 2: Stands with a significant number of dead or dying trees resulting from fire, insects or disease, and windthrow. - Rank 3: Stands infected with mistletoe, spruce budworm, forest tent caterpillar, root disease (Tomentosis, Armillaria) or jack pine budworm. - Rank 4: Stands infected with needle cast, Western gall rust, and root collar weevils, Atropellis or other miscellaneous forest health agents.